Paul DiPietro

 Paul Anthony DiPietro (born September 8, 1970) is a Canadian-born Swiss former professional ice hockey player.
 A Stanley Cup champion with the Montreal Canadiens, he played forward and made the roster for the Swiss national ice hockey team at the 2006 Winter Olympics.

 Playing career

 Paul DiPietro played in the NHL for the Montreal Canadiens, Los Angeles Kings and Toronto Maple Leafs.
-He won a Stanley Cup with the Canadiens in 1993 and scored twice in the Cup-clinching game.
+He won the Stanley Cup with the Canadiens in 1993 and scored twice in the Cup-clinching game.
 On February 18, 2006 he scored the only two goals of the game in Switzerland's upset win over Canada.
 He played his rookie year on the Montreal Canadiens in the 1991–92 NHL season.